Confluent raises $50M to continue growing commercial arm of Apache Kafka

 Organizations using Kafka as a core part of their internal systems include Netflix, Uber, Cisco and Goldman Sachs.
 Matt Miller from lead investor Sequoia said his company talked to people using the open source product, and he was convinced that there will be a huge market for Confluent.
 “Our view is that Confluent has the potential to be one of the most impactful tech companies of the next decade,” he said.

 While the community edition is available for free, many companies are still willing to pay Confluent for its auxiliary tools that make Kafka easier to use.
 These include the ability to manage and monitor data flows in a complex organization, for example, or to trace data flows across an organization and to optimize and balance data running on Kafka clusters more efficiently.
-In addition, Confluence offers customers various support plans.
+In addition, Confluent offers customers various support plans.

 While it was possible to connect these systems before Kafka, Miller says it was much less efficient and much more costly.
 “Most enterprises have used ad hoc integrations or batch processing that takes a lot of time.
 Kafka makes it a lot less expensive to share large amounts of information and to wean off of [older systems] and move to micro services,” he explained.